misrraimsp/theam-crm/README.md

  1. [Download Keycloak zip file](https://www.keycloak.org/downloads), unzip it with file name <_name_> at <_path_> (this project used keycloak-11.0.2) and then run `<path>/<name>/bin/standalone.sh`.
 That command will launch Keycloak server on port 8080, so that you can head `http://localhost:8080/auth` and create an admin account by filling the form that will be shown the first time you reach the server.

- 2. Import the realm configuration file __realm-config.json__.
+ 2. Import the realm configuration file [__realm-config.json__](https://github.com/misrraimsp/theam-crm/blob/master/realm-config.json).
 This file defines a _realm_ with a single _client_ and two _realm-roles_ (USER and ADMIN).
- 3. Create a user with ADMIN role following [this](https://www.keycloak.org/docs/latest/getting_started/index.html#creating-a-user).
+ 3. Create a user with ADMIN role [following this](https://www.keycloak.org/docs/latest/getting_started/index.html#creating-a-user).
  4. After Keycloak started successfully, you can start the Spring Boot application in a separate terminal via `mvn package spring-boot:run`, from the project directory.
-This will make available at port 8081 the Resource Server (this REST API).
+This will make available at port 8081 the Resource Server.

 ### Consuming the Resource Server API